Conference Sessions - June 9, 2010

 Standards and Regulations - The

-Greg Zegarowski, Financial Leadership Corporation Meeting regulatory requirements and extracting value from rich databases are critical objectives for financial services companies.
+Challenges of Data Governance in the Financial Sector Greg Zegarowski, Financial Leadership Corporation Meeting regulatory requirements and extracting value from rich databases are critical objectives for financial services companies.
 What are the emerging regulatory challenges in customer privacy and data security?
 What are some new developments in technology standards that will affect how data governance is conducted and how data will be collected and shared by regulators and industry participants?
 Topics include:

 |